 Each BOC utilizes the services of ABPS to assist in the planning, development, and administration of certification and recertification examinations as required by the ABPS affiliation requirements.
 ABPS assists the certifying bodies by guiding the planning, development, and psychometric evaluation of assessment procedures designed to measure professional competency.

-Applicants must complete the application process by December 1 for the April/May examination cycle, February 1 for the August examination cycle, and by May 1 for the October examination cycle.
+Applicants must complete the application process by December 1 for the May examination cycle, February 1 for the August examination cycle, and by May 1 for the October examination cycle.
 Information regarding early deadlines offering reduced fees, can also be found on the individual “Board of Certification” pages.

 All information submitted by the applicant is subject to primary source verification.
 Submission of false or misleading information constitutes grounds for exclusion from the certification process.
 By signing and having the application notarized, the applicant agrees to hold harmless the ABPS-affiliated boards of certification and all parties responding in good faith during such verification and for actions taken by the boards of certification during a thorough review of the information contained in the application.